liflab/beepbeep-3-book/markdown/custom/README.md

 ### A Simple 1:1 Processor

-As a first example, let us write a processor that receives character strings as its input events, and that computes the length of each string (we know that BeepBeep's `Size` function already does this, but let us ignore it for the purpose of this example).
+As a first example, let us write a processor that receives character strings as its input event, and computes the length of each string (we know that BeepBeep's `Size` function already does this, but let us ignore it for the purpose of this example).
 The input arity of this processor is therefore 1 (it receives one string at a time), and its output arity is 1 (it outputs a number).
 Specifying the input and output arity is done through the call to `super()` in the processor's constructor: the first argument is the input arity, and the second argument is the output arity.

-The actual functionality of the processor is written in the body of method `compute`.
+The actual functionality of the processor is written in the body of the `compute` method.
 This method is called whenever an input event is available, and a new output event is required.
 Its first argument is an array of Java objects; the size of that array is that of the input arity we declared for this processor (in our case: 1).
 Computing the length amounts to extracting the first (and only) event of array inputs, casting it to a String, and getting its length.
 The end result is this:

 ``` java
 public class StringLength extends SynchronousProcessor